oerc0122/castep-docs/docs/documentation/Output_Files/output_files.md

 Binary.
 This file is identical to `.check` except that does not contain the wavefunctions.
 Therefore it is usually much smaller than the `.check` file, making it suitable for archiving a calculation.
 It may also be processed by euphonic, c2x or other software which can read checkpoint file.

 * `.cst_esp`
 Binary.
-The local part of the Kohn-Sham potential (Vloc + Hartree + XC)
+The local part of the Kohn-Sham potential (Vloc + Hartree + XC).

 * `.usp`
 ASCII.
 Pseudoptential data, written for each species.
-See the page on [reading usp headers](/documentation/Pseudopotentials/reading_headers)
+See the page on [reading usp headers](../Pseudopotentials/reading_headers.md).

 * `.uspso`
 ASCII.
 Pseudoptential data, written for each species.
 This is the J-dependant version of the `.usp`.
-See the page on [reading usp headers](/documentation/Pseudopotentials/reading_headers)
+See the page on [reading usp headers](../Pseudopotentials/reading_headers.md).

 * `.beta`
 Xmgrace (.agr) format.
 Beta projectors for each generated pseudopotential.
-Only written if a test configuration `[]` is present in the OTF string
+Only written if a test configuration `[]` is present in the OTF string.

 * `.pwave`
 Xmgrace (.agr) format.
 Pseudo-wavefunctions for each generated pseudopotential.
-Only written if a test configuration `[]` is present in the OTF string
+Only written if a test configuration `[]` is present in the OTF string.

 * `.econv`
 Xmgrace (.agr) format.
 Isolated atom energy cutoff convergence for each generated pseudopotential.
-Only written if a test configuration `[]` is present in the OTF string
+Only written if a test configuration `[]` is present in the OTF string.

 * `.bands`
 ASCII.
 Kohn-Sham eigenvalues at the requested k-points.
 Can be used to plot band structures or density of states.
 Note that the eigenvalues are given in atomic units (Hartree).